corewood-tech/corewood-site-simple/README.md

 # Corewood Site Simple

+> [!IMPORTANT]
+> Run ./build.sh before pushing to main if you want to see the site change.
+> The more you know.

 This repo began as output from https://claude.ai

 This has been iterated on significantly, to the point that shared templating was required.
 There was no need to introduce a generator / framework just yet, as we don't need full theming and full content management.